 ■ Speak clearly and calmly – never rush.
 Take your time, breathe deeply and relax.

-■ If you can’t remember how to say a particular word, don’t spend too long over it.
+■ Can’t remember how to say a particular word? don’t spend too long over it.
 Try to describe it in a different way or even say something different.
 Remember, the exam is to test your level of spoken English – the examiners aren’t too interested in what you’re actually saying in terms of the content.

 ■ If there’s another candidate with you, don’t just repeat what they say.
 Show what YOU know.

-■ If there’s some preparation time, make sure you think about all the questions you’re going to try to answer.
+■ There will be probably be some preparation time, make sure you think about all the questions you’re going to try to answer.
 Don’t spend all your time on the first one.

 Good luck with your English exams!